-Hard Money Loans: What To Watch Out For
+Hard Money Loan: Definition And What To Watch Out For

 If the phrase “hard money loan” makes you think of quick and easy business deals that end in “cold, hard cash,” you’re not too far off the mark.
 However, just because this type of loan offers fast financing doesn’t mean it’s a good, safe option for everyone.

 What Is A Hard Money Loan?

-A hard money loan is a short-term, non-conforming loan for commercial or investment properties, that doesn’t come from traditional lenders, but rather individuals or private companies that accept property or an asset as collateral.
-Borrowers may turn to hard money loans after a loan or mortgage application is denied, or to avoid the lengthy process of getting approved for a loan through traditional means.
+A hard money loan is a short-term, non-conforming loan for commercial or investment properties, that doesn’t come from traditional lenders, but rather people or private companies that accept property or an asset as collateral.
+Commercial borrowers may turn to hard money loans after having a loan or mortgage application denied, or to avoid the lengthy process of getting approved for a loan through traditional means.

 Like a traditional mortgage, a hard money loan is a secured loan, guaranteed by the property it’s being used to purchase.
 The “hard” part of “hard money” refers to the tangible asset being used to back the value of the loan.
-When a person defaults on a secured loan, the lender can take over ownership of the asset to recoup its losses.
+When someone defaults on a secured loan, the lender can take ownership of the asset to recoup its losses.

 Unlike traditional mortgages or other types of secured loans, hard money loans come with a fast and typically less stringent approval process, making them ideal if a purchase needs to happen fairly quickly.